How to commission a painting:

-The time it takes to complete a pet portrait varies with the size, subject, the media and the time of year.
+I am often asked how long a painting will take to complete.
+The answer is it depends.
+The time it takes to complete a commissioned painting varies with the size, subject, the media and the time of year.
 The holidays can be quite busy, so I urge clients not to wait to order a painting intended as a holiday gift.
 (I do offer gift certificates for those last minute situations)